 If the cache is large, it is wise to build the cache manually in phases, caching the largest scales at selected areas of interest that are most likely to be visited.
 You can manually build the cache from the ArcGIS Online website or ArcGIS Enterprise website.

 If you want to minimize the number of credits consumed when sharing to ArcGIS Online or if you want to reduce the number of resources used when sharing to ArcGIS Enterprise, use this option.
 When using this option, the cache is temporarily saved as a tile package that is then uploaded and unpackaged automatically.

 - If you chose to Cache locally, you can modify the Temp cache location if the default staging location does not have enough disk space for the temporary tile package.

 - Optionally, select the Allow clients to export cache tiles check box to allow clients to download map tiles for offline use.

-- If you selected Allow clients to export cache tiles, you can also specify a value to limit how many tiles can be downloaded in a single request using the Limit export to parameter.
+- Specify a value to limit how many tiles can be downloaded in a single request using the Limit export to parameter.